HELOC Loans

 Broker contact

-A specialist broker will contact you, typically by phone, to discuss your case.
-They will ask about the amount you need, the draw pattern (whether funds are needed in stages or all at once), your existing mortgage position, property details, and your income and credit situation.
-This is a conversation to understand your circumstances, not a hard sell.
+A specialist broker will contact you to discuss your case.
+They will ask about the amount you need, the draw pattern, your existing mortgage position, property details, and your income and credit situation.
+This is a conversation, not a hard sell.

 2